Stuffmapper/dibsly/README.md

-The local code for the angular features can be found in `app/assets/javascripts` and are written in coffees script.
+The local code for the angular features can be found in `app/assets/javascripts` and are written in coffee script.